-1. High power output - petrol engine cars produce more power than cars with diesel engines of equivalent size.
-A comparison between cars produced for both types of engine will confirm this.
-Here’s an example.
-BMW 320i 3 Series Sedan (LCI version) has a 2.0-litre 4-cylinder petrol engine with a peak power of 137 kW at 5,000-6,500 revolutions per minute (rpm) and a maximum speed of 235 kilometres per hour (kph).
-Its diesel equivalent for BMW 320d 3 Series Sedan (LCI version) has a lower peak power of 121 kW at 4,000 rpm and a top speed of 230 kph.
-So if you need power and speed, petrol engine is your best bet.
+1. Power output - petrol engine cars produce more power than cars with diesel engines of equivalent size.
+A comparison, for example, BMW 320i 3 Series Sedan (LCI version) has a 2.0-litre 4-cylinder petrol engine with a peak power of 137 kW at 5,000-6,500 revolutions per minute (rpm) and a maximum speed of 235 kilometres per hour (kph).
+Its diesel equivalent BMW 320d 3 Series Sedan (LCI version) has a lower peak power of 121 kW at 4,000 rpm and a top speed of 230 kph.
+So if you need power and speed, the petrol engine is your best bet.

-2. Less expensive – petrol cars are generally priced lower than their diesel counterpart.
+2. Price – petrol-powered vehicles are cheaper than their diesel counterpart.

-3. Cheaper fuel – the cost of petrol is lower than diesel fuel, too.
+3. Fuel price – the cost of petrol is also less expensive than diesel fuel in many countries.

-4. Low emission of some dangerous gases – burning petrol emits lower levels of some dangerous gases, such as nitrogen.
-The emergence of hybrid engines and the use of sulfur-free petrols are also seen as mitigating factors that reduce their negative impact to the environment.
+4. Lower emission of polluter gases – petrol combustion emits more moderate levels of dangerous gases, such as nitrogen.
+The emergence of hybrid engines and the use of sulphur-free petrol are mitigation measures that reduce the negative impact on the environment.

-5. Smooth and noiseless driving experience – a petrol car will have a quieter and smoother drive than a similar car running on diesel.
+5. Smooth and noiseless driving experience – a petrol car has a quieter and smoother drive than their diesel counterpart.

-1. Less efficient than diesel engine – petrol engine consumes more fuel than diesel engine does to do the same work.
+1. Less efficient than diesel engine – petrol engine consumes more fuel than the diesel engine does to do the same work.
 This higher consumption is the trade-off for the power that petrol engines produce.
 More power requires more fuel to burn.
-In our example above, the BMW 320d will consume 4.7-5.2 litres per 100 kilometers while the BMW 320i will consume 7.3-7.9 litres per 100 kilometers travelled on typical urban roads and highways.
+In our example above, the BMW 320d will consume 4.7-5.2 litres per 100 kilometres while the BMW 320i will consume 7.3-7.9 litres per 100 kilometres travelled on typical urban roads and highways.